 In no way should this policy be interpreted or applied in a manner that interferes with any licensed practitioner in fulfilling his/her mandatory reporting requirements.

-All allegations of sexual misconduct with minors or vulnerable adults occurring in the State of Tennessee will be reported to the appropriate governmental agencies, as required by mandatory reporting laws of the State of Tennessee.
+All allegations of sexual misconduct with minors or vulnerable adults must be reported directly to the appropriate governmental agencies as required by mandatory reporting laws of the state in which they occur.

 Policy Against Retaliation